 Accessible timeline infographic template

-Accessible Reports
+Accessible reports

-Reports are often dense informational documents that contain a lot of important information.
-Making sure that your readers can understand and digest the important points easily is important for accessibility.
+Making sure that your readers can understand and digest points in a report easily is important for accessibility.

-With reports, one way to achieve this is to include an infographic summary.
-An exec summary presented as a one page infographic at the beginning of a report should highlight the key data points.
+An executive summary presented as a one-page infographic at the beginning of a report should highlight the key data points.

 Report exec summary template